 This routine performs collective or independent I/O writes to multiple datasets.
 In collective mode, all process members of the communicator associated with the HDF5 file must participate in the call.

 Each process creates the information required to perform each write in the array of H5D_rw_multi_t structures, and passes the array through to H5Dwrite_multi().

-When data selections are made as part of the information, the selections must not be overlapped among processes as it causes unpredictable behavior at the MPI layer.
+Note that when overlapping selections are used, the data stored in the file for the overlapping regions is undefined (as is the case for H5Dwrite).

 Brief description for internals after being called: